How To Use Potatoes To Heal Gastritis, Gastric Ulcers, Rheumatism And Relieve Joint Pains

 - 2 medium-large organic carrots

-- 1 tsp worth of ginger root juice
+- 1 tablespoon ginger root juice

-Wash all the ingredients clean, under running water.
+Wash all the ingredients under running water.
 Do not peel, cut them up into sizes that will fit through your juicer chute.
 Juice and serve.

 Store potatoes in cool (not cold), dark and dry places to avoid premature sprouting and dehydration.
 Also avoid storing in the refrigerator as this will cause the starch content to turn into undesirable sugar.